Alok2580/Quantitative-Analysis-Backtesting-PE-EMA-Strategies/README.md

 - **Part 1: Fundamental Strategy (P/E Ratio)**
   - Selects stocks based on their P/E ratio.
   - Monthly rebalancing based on updated P/E values.
-  - Backtests strategy and evaluates performance metrics like Sharpe Ratio and Sortino Ratio.
+  - Backtests the strategy and evaluates performance metrics such as the Sharpe Ratio and Sortino Ratio.

 - **Part 2: EMA Crossover Strategy**
-  - Implements the EMA Crossover strategy with short-term and long-term EMAs.
+  - Implements the EMA Crossover strategy using short-term and long-term EMAs.
   - Compares performance with the Fundamental Strategy.

 ## Tools & Libraries